mondrian-framework/mondrian-framework/packages/docs/docs/docs/04-tutorial.md

 [Getting started](./03-getting-started.md) showed an `echo` endpoint exposed as REST and GraphQL.
 This tutorial is the next step: we'll build a tiny user-registration service the way you would actually deploy one — with **typed errors**, **providers** for context (auth, db), **security policies** for the data graph, and **Prisma-style retrieve**.

-By the end you'll have one module that runs as REST + GraphQL + native RPC simultaneously, with field-level security applied automatically.
+By the end you'll have one module that runs as REST and GraphQL simultaneously, with field-level security applied automatically.

 ## What we'll build